facebookarchive/caffe2/_docs/mobile-integration.md

 For some use cases you can also bundle NNPACK, which specifically optimizes convolutions on ARM.
 It's optional (but recommended).

-A reasonable size is ~1-2MB, which can a) be reduced somewhat, and b) is amortized across all users - it's essentially free to adopt on Wilde and FB4A as it's included as a part of Purple Rain.

 Error handling is by throwing exceptions, typically caffe2::EnforceNotMet, which inherits from std::exception.

 #### Intuitive overview